dkurtovic101/chess-puzzles/index.md

 white moves and mate's in 2

+you can also check out some more puzzles [here](https://chesspuzzle.net/).

+email: darko1.kurtovic@gmail.com

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/dkurtovic101/chess-puzzles/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.